kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 5. `pod-security.kubernetes.io/exempt = [user, namespace, runtimeClass]` For exempt requests, record the parameters that triggered the exemption here.

 ### PodSecurityPolicy Migration

-<<[UNRESOLVED]>>

-_Targeting Beta or GA, non-blocking for Alpha._

 Migrating to the replacement policy from PodSecurityPolicies can be done effectively using a combination of dry-run and audit/warn modes (although this becomes harder if mutating PSPs are used).

-We could also ship a standalone tool to assist with the PodSecurityPolicy migration.
-Here are some ideas for the sorts of things the tool could assist with:

-- Analyze PSP resources, identify the closest profile level, and highlight the differences
-- Check the authorization mode for existing pods.
-For example, if a pod’s service account is not authorized to use the PSP that validated it (based on the `kubernetes.io/psp` annotation), then that should trigger a warning.
-- Automate the dry-run and/or labeling process.
-- Automatically select (and optionally apply) a policy level for each namespace.

-We should also publish a step-by-step migration guide.
+Publish a step-by-step migration guide.
 A rough approach might look something like this, with the items tagged (automated) having support from the PSP migration tool.

-1. Enable 3-tier policy admission plugin, default everything to privileged.
+1. Enable the `PodSecurity` admission plugin, default everything to privileged.
 2. Eliminate mutating PSPs:
-    1. Clone all mutating PSPs to a non-mutating version (automated)
+    1. Clone all mutating PSPs to a non-mutating version
-    2. Update all ClusterRoles authorizing use of the mutating PSPs to also authorize use of the non-mutating variant (automated)
+    2. Update all ClusterRoles authorizing use of the mutating PSPs to also authorize use of the non-mutating variant
     3. Watch for pods using the mutating PSPs (check via the `kubernetes.io/psp` annotation), and work with code owners to migrate to valid non-mutating resources.
     4. Delete mutating PSPs
-3. Select a compatible profile for each namespace, based on the existing resources in the namespace (automated)
+3. Select a compatible pod security level for each namespace, based on the existing resources in the namespace
-    1. Review the profile choices
+    1. Review the pod security level choices
-    2. Evaluate the difference in privileges that would come from disabling the PSP controller (automated).
+    2. Evaluate the difference in privileges that would come from disabling the PSP controller.
-4. (optional) Apply the profiles in `warn` and `audit` mode (automated)
+4. Apply the pod security levels in `warn` and `audit` mode
+5. Iterate on Pod and workload configurations until no warnings or audit violations exist
-5. Apply the profiles in `enforce` mode (automated)
+6. Apply the pod security levels in `enforce` mode
-6. Disable PodSecurityPolicy

-<<[/UNRESOLVED]>>
+7. Disable `PodSecurityPolicy` admission plugin

+This was published at https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/ in 1.22.

 ### Graduation Criteria